 Jump-starting a car with a bad starter motor will not help start the engine.
 Jump-starting will only boost battery power.
-A manual transmission car with a bad starter may be push or tow started, but an auto transmission car can not.
+A manual transmission car with a bad starter may be pushed or tow-started, but an auto transmission car can not.

 In this post, you’ll learn how to easily diagnose if your starter motor is bad.
-You’ll learn about other starter system components that commonly give trouble and how to diagnose and fix them.
+You’ll learn about other starter system components that commonly cause trouble and how to diagnose and fix them.

 Starter motors do give trouble, but in my experience, the cause is a ton more likely to be a battery or connection issue.
 Starters have a tough job, though, and yours could indeed be the root cause of the problem.
 But just before we get to check the starter motor, let’s do a run-through of the more common causes.
 This will eliminate all the easy-to-fix stuff first; make sense?